 Even if you are just going two or three blocks, ride the route ahead of time and take a good look at it to identify the challenges likely to come up for small people on bikes.
 Talk to the kids before setting off, making clear your expectations about keeping to the right of the street, obeying stop signs, and other traffic directions.
 If you’re going out in a large group, try to have an adult at the front and at the back of the mass of kids.

-“No matter what you do, you’re always going to be more nervous than your kids are,” Kolver says.
+“No matter what you do, you’re always going to be more nervous than your kids are,” Korver says.

-If you’d rather limit the exposure to cars, try out multi-use trails, such as the Alki Trail or the Burke-Gilman Trail, well-used paths in parks such as Green Lake Park or Seward Park, or join the throngs pedaling down Lake Washington Boulevard on Bicycle Sundays, days when part of Lake Washington Boulevard is closed to car traffic.
+Try out multi-use trails to limit exposure to cars.
+Recommended trails include Alki Trail or the Burke-Gilman Trail, well-used paths in parks such as Green Lake Park or Seward Park, or join the throngs pedaling down Lake Washington Boulevard on Bicycle Sundays, days when part of Lake Washington Boulevard is closed to car traffic.
 These places can be crowded, and have their own challenges.
 Be sure to talk to your kids about staying in single file and being considerate of other trail users.

 Also, be aware that you’re likely to get free advice from strangers.
 Parenting in public and bicycle riding are both activities that move certain people to share their unsolicited insights with you.
 Doing both at the same time makes you an irresistible target to some.

-Make sure that you are the kind of cyclist you want your kids to be, Kolver says.
+Make sure that you are the kind of cyclist you want your kids to be, Korver says.

 “Children are always watching what you do with everything.
 If you want them to stop at every stop sign, you’ve got to stop at every stop sign.
 If you want them to always wear their helmet, you’ve got to always wear your helmet.”